Fees & Lost Materials

 How can I make a payment on my account?

-You can pay online with a credit or debit card through PayPal, or come into any branch with cash, check or money order.
+You can pay online with a credit or debit card through PayPal, check or money order.
 We also accept checks or money orders by mail.

 Mail check/money order to: Attention Borrower Payments, The Seattle Public Library, 1000 Fourth Ave., Seattle, WA 98104.
 Include your Library card number so your account is credited.
 You will receive a receipt in the mail.